mmartche/mmartche.github.io/_posts/project/2015-06-17-ecommerce.en.markdown

 - seo
 thumb: project_opencart.jpg
 img: opencart01.jpg
 carousel:
-- opencart.jpg
-- magento.jpeg
 client: Corp.
 website:
 - http://www.opencart.com
 - http://www.magento.com
 relacionado:
 - devops
-include: prices
+include: prices-ecom
+features: ecommerce
 language: "en"
+priority: 0.6
+description: These days more and more retailers are realising that in order to survive well into the future, it is imperative to have an online store.
 ---
-###E-commerce Stores
-These days more and more bricks-and-mortar retailers are realising that in order to survive well into the future, it is imperative to have an online store.
+These days more and more retailers are realising that in order to survive well into the future, it is imperative to have an online store.
 Moving online is an essential part of the sales funnel, it also increases brand exposure and allows even the smallest operator to punch above their weight, but with so many options out there – how does a small retailer decide what will work best for them, before investing thousands of dollars?

-####Firstly!
+###Firstly

 It pays to know the basics, such as the various pre-packaged options available (Magento, PrestaShop, Zen cart, osCommerce, VirtueMart, OpenCart and many other e-commerce engines).
 You can either look at a full e-commerce solution, or simply add a shopping cart to your WordPress (or other content management system), existing web site or even your facebook page site.